alexandreboutrik/homburg/README.md

 ![Version Badge](https://img.shields.io/badge/version-v0.0.0--prealpha-darkred)

 Homburg is a backend solution for creating and managing forum platforms.
 It employs a proof-of-concept authentication system with asymmetric post-quantum cryptography, eliminating the need for traditional IDs and passwords.
 This approach not only enforces privacy (against leaks) but also ensures protection against spoofing attacks, including those that could be perpetrated by the platform admins.
-Designed with simplicity and ease-of-use in mind, Homburg offers robust configuration and management, providing endpoints for adminitrators to effectively control the forum environment.
+Designed with simplicity and ease-of-use in mind, Homburg also offers robust configuration and management, providing endpoints for adminitrators to effectively control the forum environment.

 ## Development status